thaleshtgarcia/marvel/README.md

 ## Technical Information

 - The app was developed in Swift and use MVVM-C as main architecture.
 - The User Interface wasn't the main concern for this app, however the basic Apple Guide was considered on this development, like size of buttons.
+- The unit tests could coverage more part of the code, however I try to implement tests from different architecutre layers , to demonstrate how testable it is.
 - Continue on development:
 	* Custom transition between screens
-	* Unit Tests
-	* UI Tests